zhwei820/appconfig/ui/README.md

 ## Extra

-If you want router permission && generate menu by user roles , you can use this branch [permission-control](https://github.com/PanJiaChen/vue-admin-template/tree/permission-control)
+If you want router permission && generate menu by user permissions , you can use this branch [permission-control](https://github.com/PanJiaChen/vue-admin-template/tree/permission-control)

 This project is based on `webpack4` development.
 If you want to use `webpack3` development, please use this branch [webpack3](https://github.com/PanJiaChen/vue-admin-template/tree/webpack3)